GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 #### View the app in the Google Cloud Console

-To get the Console URL for your app, run the following command:
+To get the GCP Console URL for your app, run the following command:

 ```shell
 echo "https://console.cloud.google.com/kubernetes/application/${ZONE}/${CLUSTER}/${NAMESPACE}/${APP_INSTANCE_NAME}"